joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 1. Take the item in the middle of the list.
 Call this the "pivot".
 2. Compare each item either side of the pivot.
 If the item is bigger than the pivot, add it to a new list called "right", if the item is smaller than the pivot, add the item to a new list called "left".
-3. Then repeat this process with the left and right lists.
+3. Then repeat this process with the left and right lists (making this algorithm recursive).
 4. Once the current left and right lists have been sorted, append the left list and right list with the pivot in the middle.

 Here is the pseudocode of the algorithm: